jardiacaj/finem_imperii/docs/4-server_setup.md

 named `python3` and `python3-pip`.
 - Make sure you have mysql installed on your system
 - Go to the directory where you downloaded the Finem Imperii code.
-- Create a Python venv by running `python3 -m venv env`.
+- Create a Python venv by running `python3 -m venv venv`.
 - Run `source venv/bin/activate` to activate the venv.
-- Run `sudo pip3 install -r requirements.txt` to install the required python dependencies.
+- Run `pip3 install -r requirements.txt` to install the required python dependencies.
 - Run `devops/db_recreate.sh` to initialize the database.
 You will be asked the password for the admin user.